Elin Danielson-Gambogi: Paris

 In 1883 Danielson received a grant and moved to Paris.
 While there, she took lessons at the Académie Colarossi under Gustave Courtois and painted in Brittany during the summertime.
 A few years later she returned to Finland and lived with her relatives in Noormarkku and Pori.
 In 1888 she opened an atelier in Noormarkku.
 During the 1880s and 1890s she worked as a teacher in several art schools around Finland.
-She also attended the artists' colony Önningeby.
+She also attended the artists' colony Önningeby in Ålands.

 Italy

 In 1895, she received a scholarship and traveled to Florence, Italy.
 A year later she moved to the village of Antignano in Livorno where she met an Italian painter 13 years younger than herself, Raffaello Gambogi (1874–1943).
 They began working together and got married on February 27, 1898.
 They held exhibitions in Paris, Florence (where she was awarded an art prize by the city) and Milan, and in many Finnish cities, and their paintings were also included in the 1900 World's Fair in Paris, where she again won bronze medal.
 She also got to second place in the 1901 national portrait painting competition organized by the Finnish state.
 In 1899, King Umberto purchased a painting from her.
 That same year, she participated in the Venice Biennale.

 Their marriage was strained when Raffaello had an affair with Danielson's Finnish friend Dora Wahlroos.
 While the affair quickly ended, it had a lasting impact on the Gambogis' marriage.
 She moved to Finland for a while, but returned in 1903.
 Because of World War I, her connection to her homeland was cut, and by the time she died, of pneumonia, at Antignano in 1919, she had been mostly forgotten in Finland.